dmitriibundin/jekyll-theme-chirpy/_posts/2020-05-07-uop-cache-miss-granularity.md

 ## Conclusion

-The uops cache is clearly documented in the Intel Software Optimization Manuals, but there are nuances:
+The uops cache is clearly documented in the Intel Software Optimization Manual, but there are nuances:

  - At least on **Kaby Lake i7-8550U** uops cannot be delivered from the DSB if any of them cannot fit it within the Instruction Fetch Tag boundary.
 The boundary may be defined with either a branch micro-op or a cache line end.

  - Even though uops may hit the DSB within the IF Tag boundary it is difficult to predict how many of them will actually be delivered from it (See [the example above](#partial-dsb-hits-per-32-byte-region))

- - All the examples above contain no more than 1 taken branches per cache line.
+ - All of the examples above contain no more than 1 taken branches per cache line.
 If there are 2 or more things get much more unpredictable so it is difficult to give a reasonable estimation even in simple cases.
 This is what I still how no idea about.